 Once you have a check on the size and span of your audience across different channels, another important factor to consider is the open rate of your communications.
-You probably recognize this term from email but it can be applied to other communications formats, like modern intranets and employee apps, too.
+You probably recognize this term from email.
+But you can apply it to other communications formats like modern intranets and employee apps, too.

-The priority here is to be able to measure not just how many employees have received the message but if, in fact, they’ve actually opened it, read it, and followed any further links or calls-to-action.
-A great way to do this is by using a platform that allows users to “acknowledge” an update or important document.
-Not only does this make it quick and easy for communicators to ensure important announcements have been received, but it also can save a lot of headaches in industries like healthcare, where compliance is crucial.
+The priority here is to be able to measure more than how many employees have received the message.
+You want to know if, in fact, they’ve actually opened it, read it, and followed any further links or calls-to-action.
+A great way to do this is by using a platform that allows users to "acknowledge" an update or important document.
+This make it quick and easy for communicators to ensure important announcements have been received.
+And it also saves a lot of headaches in industries like healthcare, where compliance is crucial.

 Once you know both the size of your potential audience versus the actual amount of visitors, you can easily calculate your communication’s reach.
 This is a fundamental metric both channel-wide and on an individual level for every piece of news or content posted.

-Pro Tip: If you don’t want to have to dust off that statistics textbook, look for communications channels that automatically calculate your reach metric.
+Pro Tip: If you're not ready to dust off that statistics textbook, look for communications channels that automatically calculate your reach metrics.

 3. Make Reach Metrics Matter